lewis-kori/gridsome-portfolio/content/blog/new-site-with-gridsome.md

 ### Challenges of gridsome

 The development process was fairly fun as their documentation was well written and thought out.
-However, I lacked some material which is not a bad thing in itself as it forces to figure stuff on your own.
+However, I lacked some material which is not a bad thing in itself as it forces you to figure stuff on your own.
 I'm keen to write a comprehensive tutorial on using gridsome with the lessons I learned.
 In case you're interested, [subscribe to my newsletter](https://mailchi.mp/c42286076bd8/lewiskori) and you'll get the content as soon as it's out.

 ### Was it worth the switch to gridsome